 - More modern: Was introduced somewhat (1 year) more recently.

-The review scores listed above should be treated with care, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The above review scores should be interpreted with care, though.
+The assessments were made in relation to similar cameras of the same technological generation.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.